JohnRattz/NorfolkTouring/README.md

 <h3>Executive Overview</h3>

+See a demo of this [here](https://www.youtube.com/watch?v=tg5QSXk-S1Y)!

 The application opens with an introductory video and navigation instructions.
+The video can be controlled with the play/pause button on the video pane itself, but it can also be played, paused, and restarted through a MediaStyle notification with a musical note icon.

 There is a drawer on the left that may be swiped open from the left side of the screen to the right side.
 Clicking on any of the drawer elements will open a list of tour locations (`RecyclerView` populated by an `Adapter`) - displaying information such as the location name, rating (from Google reviews), current open status, and distance (updated in real-time).